Zhongqi0402/Digital_Support_Center/README.md

 2. Check if a user exists in the database
 3. Update a ticket into the database
 4. Delete a ticket from the database
+5. Join ticket with user and product table to find all tickets for a user
+6. Fetch all notes associate with a ticket order by creation time ascendingly

 ### C1.
 Production dataset Generation